-Supported URL components · Cloudflare Rules docs

-Supported URL components
+Supported URL components in Bulk Redirects

-The source and target URLs support different URL components.
+The source and target URLs of a URL Redirect support different URL components.

-In the following reference table, the provided URL component examples are based on the following URL:
+In the reference table below, the provided URL component examples are based on the following URL:

 https://user:[email protected]:443/search?q=term#results